rmraya/TMXValidator/README.md

 Version | Comment | Release Date
 --------|---------|-------------
+2.6.0 | Tighter checking of "x" and "i" attributes and language codes | July 4, 2023
 2.5.0 | Updated code and libraries | May 22, 2023
 2.4.0 | Updated libraries | December 8, 2022
 2.3.0 | Updated code and libraries | February 17, 2022